Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/example-analytics-widget.md

 ms.date: 11/13/2017
 ---

-# Create an Analytics widget for Visual Studio Team Services
+# Create an Analytics widget for Azure DevOps

 [!INCLUDE [temp](../../_shared/version-vsts-only.md)]

 <!-- Note: The github links below will be re-pointed to the master branch sample, once we complete the merge. -->

-You can build your own Analytics widget to display in a [Dashboard](../dashboards/index.md) in Visual Studio Team Services (VSTS).
+You can build your own Analytics widget to display in a [Dashboard](../dashboards/index.md) in Azure DevOps.
 The [example widget on github](https://github.com/Microsoft/vsts-extension-samples/tree/master/analytics-example-widget) demonstrates the following:

 > [!div class="checklist"]
 > * How to render trend lines associated with work item states